SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

     };
   }
 ```

-Now if you click on a person in the list, you should see a quick view of the person's details:
+Now if you select on a person in the list, you should see a quick view of the person's details:

 ![Person card](../../../../docs/images/viva-extensibility/people-search/qv-person.png)

 ## Display Suggested person in the card view

-1. Locate and open **./src/adaptiveCards/peopleSearch/cardView/CardView.ts**.
-Update `cardViewParameters` getter to use `suggested` value from the state:
+* Locate and open **./src/adaptiveCards/peopleSearch/cardView/CardView.ts**
+* Update `cardViewParameters` getter to use `suggested` value from the state as follows

 ```ts
   public get cardViewParameters(): ISearchCardViewParameters {
     // default value for the footer